ThinkLoveShare/sources/content/hacking/a_helping_hand.en.md

 We'll use minos-static which is a neat utility designed to offer statically built tools.
 We can use it to have premade recipes to build specific tools, or just download them.
 This means that these tools won't rely on any library once executed, they're standalones.
 The downside of this is that they are more sizy, more biggy, more barbecue cheesy, but who cares, right?

 The first tool is socat (man - Multipurpose relay (SOcket CAT)).
 It is very powerful helps a lot with port forwarding, protocol translation, exposing weird files, stream redirections etc.
 The second tool is tmux (man -  terminal multiplexer).
-It has a lot of cool features such as display sharing, session management, window and tabs splitting, the ability to keep your session open (and thus won't stop your long running tasks) when you disconnect from it (whether you mean it or your connection crashes).
+It has a lot of cool features such as display sharing, session management, window splitting and tabs, the ability to keep your session open (and thus won't stop your long running tasks) when you disconnect from it (whether you mean it or your connection crashes).

 ```bash
 # Use git clone (alias gcl) to clone minos-static and move it to /opt where custom programs belong